Logo

 “They’re quite similar,” he continues.
 Then in a hushed tone he explains, “Actually ... they hate each other.”

 Such contention exists at the very foundation of music theory, and at the core of music notation.
 It’s the friction between A and C. It's the type of dissonance rarely discussed in music.
-It's the ceaseless, grinding rub that chaffs the minds of new music students, the disharmony that sorely complicates the lives of music teachers because they must explain the various peculiarities of music's language.
+It's the ceaseless, grinding rub that chaffs the minds of new music students.
+It's the disharmony that sorely complicates the lives of music teachers who must explain the inscrutable peculiarities of music's language.
 It's the perpetual vying between A and C for recognition as “Alpha Musicus.”
 It's the fact that over the course of recent centuries the musical world somehow centered itself around C.

 The matter of field is practically irrelevant: A and C know their place in science, biology, business, architecture; their sequence is a universally accepted convention throughout literature and western languages.